atru/database-dll/7zip-dll/README.md

 7zip-dll
 ============

-This is a MS SQL Server DLL for CLR is a .NET (C#) project which implements string (varchar) archiving using the open-source [SevenZipSharp][7zip] implementation.
+This is a .NET project in C# (CLR DLL for MS SQL Server) which implements string (varchar) archiving using the open-source [SevenZipSharp][7zip] implementation.
 Vocabulary size 4MB, ultimate compression.

 Installation
 ------------